-This essay was published in the online literary journal Steel Toe Review in August, 2012; in the Birmingham Free Press in August, 2012; and on the Friends of Hurricane Creek website in August, 2012.
+This essay was published in the online literary journal Steel Toe Review in August, 2012 (Tributary in Steel Toe Review); in the Birmingham Free Press in August, 2012; and on the Friends of Hurricane Creek website in August, 2012.
 An earlier version placed among the top ten in the 1990 Sierra Magazine writing contest, but because only the top three were published, the only acknowledgement was to myself only.
 (Story begins after photos)

 From autumn 2018, “Spectral Waters”:

 Summer air here can be felt, almost fingered, it’s so succulent with moisture.
 At high temperatures, it’s chokingly humid, but in more moderate weather, it’s velvet and invasive against the skin.
 In Alabama at the southernmost end of the Appalachians, everyone wades the water/ air mix many evenings during the warm seasons.
 This state has an abundance of water resources; some popular forms of water contact are boating, fishing, water skiing, and swimming.
 When I was in college swimmers went to old strip pits or ‘swimming holes’ on streams; the romantically inclined went ‘creekbanking’ with picnic lunch and beer.
 My own tastes run mostly lower profile.
 I have a lifelong history of plunging and sampling my way through the pleasures of lakeshore and seashore sitting, walking beside streams with my mother and lifting colorful stones out of the water, viewing swamps from moving autos, and following creeks to guide me through forests with no trails.
 After college, my husband and I lived with a view of water out the window, on a houseboat.
 I tried swimming in a slough off the Black Warrior River.
 One day he pointed to two traveling lines of splash on the surface where I had just been floating.
 “Snakes,” he said.
 I stopped swimming!